SimonEnsemble/PoreMatMod.jl/docs/src/manual/replace.md

 Generally, it is advisable to perform the `search` and use `substructure_replace`, as multiple replacement tasks can be performed with a single searching step.
 The search is usually the slowest step, and it is desirable not to perform it repeatedly.
-However, for one-shot find-and-replace operations, the `replace` function syntax from standard `Julia` may be used:
+However, for one-shot find-and-replace operations, the standard `replace` function syntax may be used:

 ```jldoctest replace_md; output=false
 replace(parent, query => replacement)